wildp/static_regex/docs/synopsis.md

 `mode::standard` is the default implementation for `static_regex`.
 It uses a deterministic finite automaton to match patterns in linear time.
-When performing a search, it attempts to match the pattern beginning at each character in the input.
+When performing a search, it attempts to match the pattern beginning at each character in the input, leading to a quadratic worst case complexity.

 `mode::fast` uses the same implementation as `mode::standard` but instead performs searches in linear time using a single deterministic finite automaton.
 This mode is known to increase compile times (in some cases to an unacceptable duration), but depending on the pattern can result in performance improvements.